 In this Article

-The post-partum period, an essential phase in a new mother’s life, starts right after the delivery and ends when the mother is close to returning to the pre-pregnant stage.
+The post-partum period, an essential phase in a new mother’s life, starts right after the delivery and ends when the mother is close to returning to the pre-pregnancy stage.
 Typically lasting about six to eight weeks, this is a period when you need to take extreme care of your body and supplement it with adequate rest, nutrition and sleep.
 The body goes through a number of changes during this phase.
-During this period the mother undergoes emotional and physical changes while learning to balance the responsibilities which come with motherhood.
-In most customs and religions, the first 40 days after delivery termed as the confinement period, are strictly meant for the mother to rest, recuperate and bond with the baby.
+During this period, the mother undergoes emotional and physical changes while learning to balance the responsibilities that come with motherhood.
+In most customs and religions, the first 40 days after delivery, termed as the confinement period, are strictly meant for the mother to rest, recuperate and bond with the baby.
 Practices and rituals followed during this period are different across various parts of the country.

-What Changes You Can Expect After Childbirth?
+What Changes You Can Expect After Childbirth

-- Guilt: The baby brings the parents closer after its arrival.
+The baby brings the parents closer after its arrival.
 However, the mother, who is usually the primary caregiver, finds herself left with no time to spend with her better half.
 This could cause a feeling of guilt.
 Try and set aside some time of the day to spend with your loved one.
 It could do wonders in driving those blues away.

-- Prolonged Periods of Sadness: The body is going through a lot of hormonal changes post-delivery, and many mothers find themselves feeling sad, frustrated, miserable and unhappy for a long time weeks after delivery.
+The body is going through a lot of hormonal changes post-delivery, and many mothers find themselves feeling sad, frustrated, miserable and unhappy for a long time weeks after delivery.
 It is imperative that you seek medical intervention in such cases.

 What Precautions Should You Take After Delivery?